9 Piece: Background

 "9 Piece" was produced by Lex Luger, with whom Ross had previously worked on the single "B.M.F.
 (Blowin' Money Fast)", as well as "MC Hammer" off of his 2010 studio album Teflon Don.
 The original version of "9 Piece" with a guest verse by T.I. was featured on Ross' mixtape Ashes to Ashes, which was released on December 24, 2010.
 A new version was recorded later, with Lil Wayne replacing T.I.
 The second version was released as a single from God Forgives, I Don't on May 10, 2011.
 Despite being a commercial success, the song was left out of the final track list for the album.

+Commercial performance

+On the week of May 21, 2011, "9 Piece" reached number 50 on the Billboard Hot R&B/Hip-Hop Songs chart.
+The following week, the song debuted and peaked at number 61 on the Hot 100.
+On the week of July 9, it peaked at number 18 on the Hot Rap Songs chart, staying there for 10 weeks.
+The following week, the song peaked at number 32 on the Hot R&B/Hip-Hop Songs chart, remaining there for 20 weeks.
+The track was certified gold by the RIAA on August 31, 2021.

 Music video

 Each version of the song has its own music video.
 The first video was directed by MMG's in-house director Spiff TV, and was released on December 24, 2010, coinciding with the release of Ashes to Ashes.
 The official music video for the second version, directed by Gil Green, was released on June 24, 2011.
 It shows Rick Ross and Lil Wayne at various locations, including a restaurant, its parking lot, a strip club and a pool club.
 The rappers are organizing drug deals via their iPhones while under police surveillance.
 The video features cameo appearances from Gunplay, Ace Hood, Torch, Young Breed, 8Ball & MJG, DJ Khaled, French Montana and Birdman.
-Alex Young of Consequence of Sound commented on the video: "Strippers, guns, drugs, and…iPhones?
+Alex Young of Consequence of Sound commented on the video: "Strippers, guns, drugs, and...iPhones?
 Check, check, check, and check."
 As of May 2014, it has gained over 4 million views on YouTube.